juminos/StardewValleyMods/MonsterHutchFramework/README.md

 - IncubatorAdditionalRequiredItemCount: The amount of the above required to start incubation.
 Default: 10
 - DefaultIncubatorRecipe: The crafting recipe for the monster incubator.
 Default: "337 2 769 50"
 - DefaultIncubatorRecipeUnlock: The condition for unlocking the monster incubator recipe.
 Default: "f Wizard 6"
-- LethalRings: Whether the rings defined in CharmerRingData still allow the player to damage the associated monster(s).
+- LethalRings: Whether the rings defined in CharmerRingData allow the player to deal damage to the associated monster(s).
+Default: false
+- VanillaSlimeRing: Whether the Slime Charmer Ring retains its vanilla properties of allowing the player to damage slimes while worn.
 Default: false

 ## Data Models